 There is also an 'Auctions' option which you can either leave in or take out depending on how you feel about buying property at auction.

-This process is called shortlisting meaning that we want to be saving properties, that we think fit our criteria, into a shortlist.
+This process is called shortlisting which means simply, that we will be saving properties that we think fit our criteria into a shortlist.

 It depends on what the local market is like for a given area.

-So, obviously, we are going to be using the 'Most Popular' search function to find, not the most popular properties, but the least popular ones.
+So, with that in mind, we are going to be using the 'Most Popular' search filter to find, not the most popular properties, but the least popular ones.

 At the top, we have the properties that have been looked at the most in the last 30 days.
-As we go down the list we can see the number of times the properties have been viewed is reducing.
+As we go further down the list we can see the number of times properties have been viewed is reducing.

-There could, of course, be a good reason why these properties haven’t had many views.
-For instance, this listing has only just been added.
-So, it’s important that you check when the property first came to market which you can check to the left of the screen.
+It's important that you check when the property first came to market and you can check the date that a listing was added here, to the left of the screen.